JujuAdams/ScribbleJunior/2.0/README.md

 There are two kinds of performance to consider: up-front cost to parse text, and the on-going cost to render text.

-The cost to parse text varies a lot depending on how much text you have; however, as a rule of thumb, `ScribblejrFit()` and `ScribblejrFitExt()` are the most expensive functions in general. `ScribblejrExt()` and `ScribblejrShrinkExt()` are more expensive than their plain text siblings.
+The cost to parse text varies a lot depending on how much text you have; however, as a rule of thumb, `ScribbleJrFit()` and `ScribbleJrFitExt()` are the most expensive functions in general. `ScribbleJrExt()` and `ScribbleJrShrinkExt()` are more expensive than their plain text siblings.

 The on-going cost is less for plain text and higher for text that contain in-line sprites.
 The difference is small but if you're looking for one, there is one.

-Overall, `Scribblejr()` is the fastest and `ScribblejrFitExt()` is the slowest.
+Overall, `ScribbleJr()` is the fastest and `ScribbleJrFitExt()` is the slowest.
 If a function has more features, it'll operate slower.
-Try to use the right function for the job if you're concerned about performance - don't use `ScribblejrFitExt()` when `Scribblejr()` will do.
+Try to use the right function for the job if you're concerned about performance - don't use `ScribbleJrFitExt()` when `ScribbleJr()` will do.

 &nbsp;